Input

 Why It Matters

 Players searching for battle-log sync are trying to understand how the product gets its evidence.
-This page answers that directly and keeps the product story tied to the live workflow.
+This page answers that directly and keeps the product story tied to the counter-first workflow.

 Playbook

-Battle-log sync connects a real Clash Royale player tag so the app can pull recent matches into the dashboard and use those exact games as the starting point for the rest of the coaching flow.
+Battle-log sync connects a real Clash Royale player tag so the app can pull recent matches into the dashboard and put the opponent cards you just faced in front of you.

 This feature is for players who want coaching tied to what just happened, not for players looking for abstract deck theory with no recent-match context.

-Battle-log sync proves that the live product begins with real account data, then moves into review, profile visibility, and deck-side changes only after the battle history is in place.
+Battle-log sync proves that the live product begins with real account data, then moves into opponent-card counters, profile visibility, and deck-side changes after the battle history is in place.

 Proof